antonyalexos/cs232-Computer-and-Communication-Networks/notes.md

 3. When handling a document consisting of text and images HTTP encapsulates each object in each own HTTP response message, while internet mail places all of the messages' objects into one message.

 ### 2.4.4 Mail Access Protocols
+Mail access uses a client-server architecture, so the user reads emails with a client that executes on the user's end sustem.
+An email server manages mailboxes and runs the client and server sides of SMTP, so a user runs a user agent on the local PC but accesses its mailbox stores on an always-on shared mail server.
+An email is first sent to the sender's mail server and stored there in case that the recipient's server is not available.
+SMTP is a push protocol so it is used to transfer mail from the sender's mail server to the sender's user agent.
+A mail access protocol, such as POP3, is used to transfer mail from the recipient's server to the recipient's mail server to the recipient's user agent.

+#### POP3
+A simple mail access protocol with 3 phases:

+1. First phase is called authorization and the user agent sends a username and a password in order to authenticate the user.
+2. During the second phase, transaction, the user agent retrieves the message and can mark messages for deletion.
+3. The third phase, update, occurs after the the client has issued the quit command, ending the POP3 session.
+At the same time the mail server deletes the messages that were marked for deletion.

+During a POP3 session the POP3 server maintains some state information but it does not carry state information across POP3 sessions.

+#### IMAP
+POP3 protocol does not provide any means for a user to create remote folders and assign messages to folders.
+IMAP is a mail protocol that has more features and it is more complicated than POP3.
+IMAP will associate every message with a folder, hence when a message first arrives at the server it is associated with the receiver's INBOX folder.
+The IMAP protocol provides commands to allow users to create folders and move messages from one folder to another.
+It also allows users to search folders for messages.
+Unlike POP3, it maintains user state information across IMAP sessions.
+Also it has commands that perimit users to obtain components of messages, a useful feature for low-bandwidth connection.

 ## 2.5 DNS - The Internet's Directory Service
 One identifier for a host is its **hostname** [`cnn.com`, `www.yahoo.com`].
 Hostnames are mnemonic and therefore used by humans.
 Hosts are also identified by **IP addresses**.